en-tropyc/feng-sui/README.md

 - Creates `config.json` configuration
 - Authorizes admin as minter

-You should see: 🎉 Deployment and configuration complete!
+Upon success you should see: `🎉 Deployment and configuration complete!`

 ### 4. Run Live Demo
 ```bash
 node feng-sui-network/demo/demo.js
 ```
-Track finalized transactions on [Suiscan](https://custom.suiscan.xyz/) or other explorer
+Track finalized transactions on [Suiscan](https://custom.suiscan.xyz/) or other explorer.

 ## What You'll See